idealparable/BibleQ/HueLetters.md

 Note: If I refer to HueLetters, I normally mean HueHours unless otherwise specified.

+Also note: The justification for "sky blue" being abbreviated with X is obviously less than ideal.

+Virtually no color names that start with, or otherwise include, X, are well known enough for me to justify including.
+SK to KS to X is at least mnemonically useful.
+I have noticed though that a color called "Amazon Alexa Blue" is almost idential according to one website.
+You could perhaps call it Alexa blue, although you might not want to say it out loud if you have an Amazon Alexa.
+(X aleXa blue.)

 #### Summaries of HueLetters (HueHours)

 Full hue list order: RUODYPLHGJSQCXZTBIVFMNEA (plus K and W for blacK and White, and _ for clear).